Consumer Directed (Self-Directed) Personal Assistance (CDPAS)

 In the Consumer Directed Personal Assistance Program, people who require personal care assistance assume a number of the responsibilities generally handled by traditional home health agencies.
 The person becomes the aide's direct supervisor and handles recruitment, selection, hiring, training, scheduling, supervising and terminating the aides.

-CDR serves as an "employer-of-record" which is responsible for maintaining personnel and payroll records as well as billing Medicaid.
+CDR serves as a "fiscal intermediary" which is responsible for maintaining personnel and payroll records as well as billing Medicaid.
 The Agency assists participants with recruitment and problem solving.

 People who are interested in Self-Directed Personal Assistance Services must be able to direct their own personal assistance services or must have a family member, friend, or agency provider who is willing assume the responsibilities of the self-directing participant.